 Get Professional Help

-It is always a good idea to have these unit installed by a professional, licensed and qualified plumber.
-While there are many products with DIY installation options, plumbers have the required expertise and knowledge to be able to carry out the installation smoothly.
+It is always a good idea to install these units by a professional, licensed and qualified plumber.
+While there are many products with DIY installation options, plumbers have the required expertise and knowledge to carry out the installation smoothly.
 With experience, a plumber can even evaluate a bathroom space and offer advice on the best possible methods of installation.

 When buying a radiator or towel rail, an important factor is the radiator material.
 In general, radiators are made of cast iron, mild steel, stainless steel or aluminium.
 In the early days, cast iron was used for building radiators and is still popular with homeowners seeking a Victorian-themed decor.
 Panel radiators and designer radiators use mild steel as it is a low-cost, efficient alternative to stainless steel.

 The best material for radiators is stainless steel as it has innumerable advantages like resistance against flaking, rusting or corrosion.
 Stainless Steel Radiators can be used with all plumbing systems, including open systems.
 Stainless Steel Rails are manufactured from 100% steel and offer a stylish, year-round solution for drying and warming up your towels.
 Towel Rail units are also available as battery-powered units, in addition to the plug-in electrical types.
 Battery-powered units feature extreme convenience when it comes to portability, and they are gaining popularity in the market.

 Towel Rails comes with varying price tags to suit every budget.
 Prices at our online store start from cheaper than £50 for basic radiators and can go up to more than £500, for the more luxurious models.
 The good news is that if you are on a budget, you can easily buy a cheap one that will warm your bathroom up quite nicely.